Workplace Tensions Can Spark Trust and Growth

 Cool Tip!

 Creating a positive frame is often a creative process.
 Like creating any other work of art, imagination and iteration fuel the process.
-Sometimes thinking through other possible frames helps you arrive at a mix of reflective of nuances that make your frame unique and inspiring.
+Sometimes thinking through other possible frames helps you arrive at a mix of nuances that make your frame unique and inspiring.

 Monday Kickstarters